alxdb/faust-demo/README.md

 # Faust Demo

-This project demonstrates how faust can be used to build real time data computation services
+This project demonstrates how faust can be used to build real time data services

 ## Usage